\"Writing.Com

 “You’re welcome.
 You’ll soon get back on your feet.
 The boys love having you here.
 Claire says you’re a better cook than she is.”

 Sam swung open the front door, greeted by a rush of cool air that was a welcome reprieve from the stifling heat outside.
-With a sigh of relief, he peeled off his hi-vis shirt, the fabric clinging to his skin after a long day toiling on the building site.
+With a sigh of relief, he peeled off his work shirt, the fabric clinging to his skin after a long day toiling on the building site.

 Sounds of laughter were coming from the lounge room.
 He threw the shirt into the hamper in the laundry and caught sight of himself in the mirror.
 He was definitely looking older, he thought, leaning into the mirror to check his tired face.
 He opened the beer fridge and took out a cold one.
 Popping the top, he took a grateful slug.
 Wearing just a singlet and shorts he opened the lounge door.
 No one took any notice of him.
 He surveyed the scene.
-His boys, eight-year-old Alex and ten-year-old Nicky, were playing a video game with Jake.
-They were laughing and yelling, the three of them sitting close together on the sofa.
+His boys, eight-year-old Alex and ten-year-old Nicky, were playing a game of cards with Jake.
+They were laughing and joking around, the three of them sitting close together on the sofa.
 Claire was standing behind Jake, her arm gently touching his shoulder.
 Jake’s suit jacket was on an armchair, the sleeves of his white business shirt rolled up.

 Sam stood in silence, observing the poignant scene unfolding before him.
 In a sudden epiphany, he realized that his friend, who had been residing in his home for the past six months, was slowly assuming his role.
-Sam's wife consistently sang Jake's praises, extolling his usefulness and frequent contributions such as cooking and picking up the boys from school.
+Sam's wife consistently sang Jake's praises, extolling his usefulness and frequent contributions such as helping around the place and picking up the boys from school.
 Jake's position as a salesman at the very building firm where Sam had advocated for him, allowed for flexible hours, enabling him to assist Claire whenever needed—and he was more than willing to do so

 The next day it was Saturday, Sam and Jake had tickets to the football and were having a beer or two in the pub before the game.